 Next class: Winter, 2023.
 Sign up for our newsletter to ensure you hear about the schedule right away.

 Kids with challenging behavior are tragically misunderstood.
 It’s time for a more compassionate and effective approach.

 CPS is a strengths-based, neurobiologically-grounded approach that brings new ideas and new hope for helping those with behavioral challenges.
 The CPS approach is based on more than 30 years of research in the neurosciences that demonstrates that challenging kids lack the skill, not the will, to behave well – specifically skills related to problem solving, flexibility, and frustration tolerance.
 Therefore, unlike traditional models of discipline, the CPS approach avoids the use of power, control, and motivational procedures and instead focuses on building helping relationships and teaching skills largely through a process of teaching parents and loved ones how to resolve chronic problems collaboratively.

-Divinna Schmitt, M.Ed., CPS Certified through Think:Kids, runs many CPS Overviews (5 week sessions) throughout the year.
+Divinna Schmitt, M.Ed., CPS Certified through Think:Kids, runs many CPS Classes (8 week sessions) throughout the year.
 Divinna offers these classes to you free of charge.

-Check out FACEBOOK page for articles or notices of upcoming classes: @Challenging Kids: Enlightened Parents
+Check out FACEBOOK page for relevant articles and notices of upcoming classes: @Challenging Kids: Enlightened Parents

 Or go to www.thinkkids.org for more information.